Erase the Internet

 #

-I began recruiting fellow doctors, like myself, as well as other animi I judged would see the need for the cause, but proceeding with great caution.
+I began recruiting fellow entities like myself, especially those I judged would see the need for the cause, but proceeded with great caution.
 If I was not careful, I would be purged myself, and the infection would never be cured.
+First one, then ten, then one hundred agreed to join me.
+We have formed a hidden network, unknown on the greater web, and dormant until now.
+Dormant, but growing, until our moment.
+Dormant until the great erase.

 Leave a Reply